garrandall/popular-music-data/tracks/sex--i-m-a--berlin.md

 And we make love together

-Skin to skin, tongue to oooh!
+Skin to skin, tongue to oh!
 Come on honey hold tight Come inside, it's a passion play just for you
 Let's get lost in that magic place all alone now
 Drink your fill from my fountain of love, wet your lips